Updated July 26, 2017

 Located only an hour’s drive from Gothenburg, Marstrand island is Sweden’s version of Hollywood.
 Like Hollywood, it is the playground of royalty and celebrities, boasting a rich, intriguing history.

 Enjoy an impressive vista from Carlsten Fortress as you look down upon the island’s colorful collection of wooden holiday homes.
 Beyond are sailing boats of all shapes and sizes, alongside rugged rocks and the navy-blue ocean.
 Stay at the former residence of King Oscar II, Grand Hotel Marstrand.
 The newer Havshotellet Marstrand is just opposite the island.
 It has a superb spa designed to reflect its natural coastal setting with treatments to match.
 From its restaurant, you can enjoy the sunset view over the island.

 8 ) “Wallander’s Ystad”

 But there is more to Visby than just its history.
-The city hosts some of the best restaurants in Gotland — and in all of Sweden — many featuring the fresh, farm-to-table cuisine that Gotland is known for.
-In summer, Visby’s nightlife rivals that of Stockholm, whose residents converge on the city in the summer for a week of champagne-soaked revelry.
+The city hosts some of the best restaurants not only in Gotland but all of Sweden.
+Many of them feature the fresh, farm-to-table cuisine for which Gotland is known.
+In summer, Visby’s nightlife rivals that of Stockholm.
+It’s a time when people converge on the city in for a week of champagne-soaked revelry.